skrysmanski/font-emoticons/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Feature: Added general purpose filter called `wp_font_emots_replace`.
+This filter can be used to replace emoticons in places not supported by this plugin.

 = 1.4.0 =
 * Feature: Implemented rudimentary bbpress support.
 I don't use bbpress, so some parts may still no display emoticons correctly. (issue #10)
 * Feature: Emoticons are now also replace in the text sidebar widget.